Aldershot Garrison: 1972 IRA bombing

 On 22 February 1972, Aldershot experienced one of the worst UK mainland IRA attacks of the time.
 Seven people, all civilian support staff, including cooks, cleaners, and a Catholic priest, were killed and 19 people were injured, in a car bomb attack on the 16th Parachute Brigade headquarters mess at Aldershot garrison.
 This blast was later claimed, by the Official IRA, as revenge for the shootings in Derry that came to be known as Bloody Sunday.
 Until then, the military town had been open-plan, but the attack led to immediate action to secure military property.
 A memorial stone was placed on the site of the bombing.

 Barracks, buildings and geography

 Historical military town

 Following Aldershot's establishment as a large permanent training camp in the 1850s, the military presence continued to grow.
 The garrison was divided into the North Camp and the South Camp, either side of the Basingstoke Canal.
-As more soldiers arrived, they were first housed in bell tents due to a shortage or permanent accommodation.
+As more soldiers arrived, they were first housed in bell tents due to a shortage of permanent accommodation.
 Later, wooden huts were built, which were in turn replaced by brick built barracks in the 1890s.
 Much of the Victorian camp was demolished in the 1960s.